Safely Resuming Care

 Mission, Vision and Values

-The test may take 10 minutes to 2 hours, depending on whether contrast (a liquid that improves the image) is used.
+The test may take up to 2 hours, depending on whether contrast (a liquid that improves the image) is used.

 Before the scan:

 During the procedure, you will lie on a table that slides into the CT scanner, a large machine with a hole in the middle.
 The technologist will ask you to hold your breath for a few seconds during your scan.

 After the test, you can go back to your normal diet and activities right away.
 Any contrast will pass naturally through your body within a day.

 After the procedure, you may need to wait briefly while your images are being reviewed.
 Your doctor will discuss the test results with you during a follow-up appointment or over the phone.